arnesahlberg/dayone_to_obsidian/README.md

 ## Additional Settings

 - Use the flag `--icons` if you use the Icons Plugin for Obsidian.
 - Use the setting `--tag-prefix <tag-prefix>` to use a custom tag prefix for your day one tags.
-The default is `#journal/`.
+The default is `#journal`.
+- Use the flag `--no-tag-if-empty` to not add a tag if the entry has no tags.
+Otherwise every Day One entry without a tag will be tagged with the tag-prefix.

 ## TODO